Best Sleeping Bag 2025

 Versatility | 8

-Overall - A bag for cold between-season camping
+Overall - A reliable synthetic bag for damp, chilly conditions

 Western Mountaineering Apache GWS